bsmith89/strain-corr/doc/manuscript/manuscript.md

 shown in Supplementary Figure S1.
 ](fig/benchmarking_figure.dpi200.png)

-In order to evaluate StrainPGC’s performance, we ran our workflow on publicly available metagenomes from a diverse, synthetic bacterial community grown _in vitro_ under five different experimental conditions (276 metagenomes in total) [@jinCulturingComplexGut2023].
+In order to evaluate StrainPGC's performance, we ran our workflow on publicly available metagenomes from a diverse, synthetic bacterial community grown _in vitro_ under five different experimental conditions (276 metagenomes in total) [@jinCulturingComplexGut2023].
 The initial inoculum of this